What’s New ?

 The first thing that comes to your mind while solving the valid parentheses problem is by using the brute force approach.
 In this approach, you can make use of recursion, i.e., conditional statements and loop to match the parentheses, and if it returns true, the parentheses are valid; otherwise, not.

-Here we make use of the while loop to check the sequence of parentheses and return the output whether the parentheses are valid or not.
+Here we make use of the while loop to check the sequence of parentheses and return the output of whether the parentheses are valid or not.

-Check out the below python code for checking valid parentheses using the brute force approach.
+Check out the below Python code for checking valid parentheses using the brute force approach:

 class Solution: